myasul/matt.y/content/static-pages/index.md

 I currently work at [Okra Solar](https://www.okrasolar.com).
 We hustle really hard so that we can provide reliable access to power to those people still living off the grid (without electricity).

 Please always feel free to say hi!
-I'm always happy to talk about technology, coffee, food, and anything in between (Filipinos love to gossiip!)!.
+I'm always happy to talk about technology, coffee, food, and anything in between!